jonhoofficial/Website-Replication/README.md

 ## Breakdown
 1st Assignment: Apple Website using HTML5 and CSS3\
-Completed Pages: Home Page, Macs, Apple TV, Coming Soon/Construction Page
+Completed Pages: Home Page, Macs, Apple TV, Coming Soon/Construction Page (Click Here to view the completed website - Coming Soon)

 2nd Assignment: GitHub Website using HTML5 and CSS3 along with Bootstrap and Javascript\
-Completed Pages: Home Page, Business, Features, Error 404 Page
+Completed Pages: Home Page, Business, Features, Error 404 Page (Click Here to view the completed website - Coming Soon)

 ## Disclaimer
 All images and fonts used in these assignments belong to their respective users/businesses.\